francklays/francklays/README.md

 - 👋 Hi, I’m @francklays
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in data eng
 - 🌦 I’m currently learning Awk, Apache Airflow
 - 🤓 I’m looking to collaborate on ELT projects
 - 💬 How to reach me ...